MICR Fonts > Bank

 begin incrementing at the next unused number.

-- With the check label open, select Edit - Properties.
+With the check label open, select Edit - Properties in Classic Mode or

 Constant Value or Incrementing Number and enter any necessary